DghostNinja/BreakTheFlask/README.md

 # BreakTheFlask

-**BreakTheFlask** is a deliberately vulnerable Flask web application designed to help security researchers, ethical hackers, and bug bounty hunters learn and master the **OWASP Top 10** vulnerabilities in a hands-on way.
+**BreakTheFlask** contains a list of deliberately vulnerable Flask web application codes designed to help security researchers, ethical hackers, and bug bounty hunters learn and master the **OWASP Top 10** vulnerabilities in a hands-on way.

 Whether you're a beginner in application security or prepping for real-world bug bounty hunting, this repo is your playground.